 Principle 2 aims to incorporate values of global social responsibility into academic activities and curricula.
-This is reflected in mandatory modules, for example, BUSM1039 Marketing & Management Perspectives and BUSM3029 International Business Strategy, as well as in the optional module BUSM2039 Business Sustainability.
+This is reflected in mandatory modules, for example, BUSM1039 Marketing & Management Perspectives and BUSM3029 International Business Strategy, as well as in the optional modules BUSM2019 Business Ethics and BUSM2039 Business Sustainability.